 Further, if you do forget to allow it to absorb light for a long period of time, once it hits sunlight again, the time should instantly sync based on an Atomic time signal, or if you have the Connected app, you can connect it to Bluetooth for ultra-precise timekeeping, that latter being the preferred choice based on our experience.
 In fact, case in point, during testing (and please bear in mind these were both samples as marked on the casebacks by the letter “S”), we found that the two varied slightly (by approximately 4 seconds) when calibrated with Atomic Timekeeping.
 However, once synced with Bluetooth, both were in resonance, so to speak, with identical precision down to the second.

 There are four versions and the top seller is the stainless steel version with a stainless steel bracelet (GMW-B5000D-1) which will see limited availability but is not a limited edition and retails for $500.
 There is also a steel version with a resin strap (GMW-B5000-1), but that is Japan-only for the time being.
 Then there is the limited edition IP gold plated steel version (GMW-B5000TFG-9) with a matching bracelet which Casio is not disclosing how many are being made that retails for $600.
-And finally, there’s the black DLC plated steel model (GMW-B5000TFC-1) for $1,200 that was produced in collaboration with Porter (a Japanese luggage maker) and includes a premium Porter bag (which you can see here).
+And finally, there’s the black DLC plated steel model (GMW-B5000TFC-1) for $1,200 that was produced in collaboration with Porter (a Japanese luggage maker) and includes a premium Porter bag.
 This is the top-priced model and again Casio will not disclose the number made but this we’ve been assured is very limited, meaning you basically cannot even get one.

 The Full Metal collection is very popular right now, not surprisingly, as this is in my opinion, one of the nicest G-Shock watches ever brought to market – based on design, functionality, wearability, and price.